CENG502-Projects/CENG502-Spring2023/DoganTapli/Readme.md

 The experimental results also provide insights into the states where the DAP approach is most effective in launching attacks and injecting perturbations.
 The results show that the DAP approach is most effective in launching attacks in states where the victim agent's policy is uncertain or unstable.
 The DAP approach is also shown to be effective in inducing the victim agent to take specific actions that lead to significant rewards for the attacker.

 ### Results of our reproduction
+In our reproduction work, we used the Pong task together with a PPO network, however, it can be extended by changing the environment like Breakout, MsPacman, and Enduro.
+It is controlled by the parameter `--env-name`.
+Additionally, the code can be extended by adding a DQN network instead of PPO which is in the `/models/*.py`.
+Therefore we reproduced the second row of the table above.

+### In comparison
 Overall, the experimental results demonstrate the effectiveness and practicality of the proposed DAP approach in launching successful attacks on DRL systems.
 The results also provide insights into the effectiveness of different components in learning DAP and the states where the DAP approach is most effective in launching attacks and injecting perturbations.
 These findings have implications for the development of defence mechanisms against adversarial attacks on DRL systems and contribute to the broader understanding of the vulnerabilities and security challenges in the field of DRL.

 # 4. Conclusion